tourvald/mytelegtambot2/README.md

 BOT_TOKEN=<token used on Linux/macOS>
 BOT_TOKEN_WIN=<token used on Windows>
 ```
 At least one of these tokens must be present for the bot to start.
+The
-The `config.py` file loads this `.env` file automatically.
+`config.py` file loads this `.env` file automatically.
+Whichever token is set
+will be used; if both are provided the one appropriate for the current
+platform is chosen.